JahnaviTatakuntla/My-Captain/README.md

 }

-/**
- * Recursive function to find sum of digits of a number */ int sumOfDigits(int num)
+ /*Recursive function to find sum of digits of a number */

+int sumOfDigits(int num)
 {
-    // Base condition

     if(num == 0)
         return 0;